 pinch of sea salt or himalaya salt

-⋅ Pit the dates and put them in a mixing bowl big enough to combine with the coconut cream.
+Pit the dates and put them in a mixing bowl that is big enough to combine with the coconut cream.

-I use medjool dates as they have the richest flavor and are soft and moist.
+I use medjool dates which have the richest flavor and are soft and moist.

-⋅ If you have other dates, it can work as well, but you will have to soak them in some water for a few hours or preferably overnight to soften them.
+Other dates can work as well, but you need to soak them in water for a few hours to soften them.
 Do this in a bowl with room temperature water, just enough to cover the dates.

-Take the dates out of the water and keep the water as a sweetener for a different recipe.
+Afterwards you take out the dates and keep the water as a sweetener for a different recipe.

-⋅ To get the creamiest coconut cream I put an unopened can with natural coconut cream in the fridge and leave it there overnight.
-This will separate the thick, cream part from the coconut water in the bottom.
+To get the creamiest coconut cream, I put an unopened can with coconut cream in the fridge and leave it there overnight.
+The cold separates the thick, cream part from the coconut water in the bottom.

 Scoop out the cream and add it to the dates.
-The coconut water can be saved to use later to add to your smoothie.
+You can save the coconut water to add to a smoothie.

-⋅ Mix the dates and coconut cream in a food processor or mixer until you get an equally blended cream.
+Mix the dates and coconut cream in a food processor until you get an equally blended cream.
 Put it in the fridge.

-⋅ Optional: leave aside 1-2 tbsp with the liquid chocolate (you will have to melt it again) to attach the toppings later.
+Leave aside 1 tbsp liquid chocolate (you will have to melt it again) to attach the toppings later.

-Remove the chocolates from the mold, cover the top with a bit of liquid chocolate and decorate the chocolates with goji berries, nuts, shredded coconut etc. The thin layer of chocolate works as glue when it’s dry.
+You can now remove the chocolates from the mold.
+Cover the top of each one with a bit of liquid chocolate and dip them in goji berries, nuts, shredded coconut etc.

-Store your raw vegan caramel chocolates in the fridge or freezer if you are making these in bulk to stuck up on.
+Store your raw vegan caramel chocolates in the fridge or freezer.